- 2045 RMAP Frequently Asked Questions

 All RTA projects are included in the RMAP.

-How will the 2045 RMAP work with other plans?
+How does the 2045 RMAP work with other plans?
 (Plan Tucson, Pima Prospers, the Marana General Plan, etc.)

 Jurisdictional general and comprehensive plans are incorporated into the Regional Mobility and Accessibility Plan through the assumed future distribution of population and jobs.
 In order to plan for future transportation needs, it is necessary to estimate future demand on the transportation system.
 This is done by using the Arizona Department of Administration, Office of Employment & Population Statistics official county-level projections for Pima County as a control number for the planning year (2045).
 Growth for each city and town in the region is then projected based on that control.
 Employment projections are provided by the Eller College of Management Economic and Business Research Center.